tronje/randomg/README.md

-# randOMG - fast pseudo-RNG
+# randOMG - a pseudorandom number generator
-A quick-and-easy pseudo-random number generator, using the `xoroshiro128+` algorithm and additionally using the `splitmix64` algorithm to seed it.
+A quick-and-easy pseudorandom number generator, using the `xoroshiro128+` algorithm and additionally using the `splitmix64` algorithm to seed it.
+Please note: pseudorandom numbers are not cryptographically secure.
+*Do not* use this for anything crypto-related!

 Algorithms described [here](http://xoroshiro.di.unimi.it/).